jondobrzeniecki/RefreshAASwithADF/README.md

-# RefreshAASwithADF
+# Refreshing Azure Analysis Services models using only Azure Data Factory pipelines.

-An approach using only Azure Data Factory pipelines for refreshing Azure Analysis Service tabular models.
+There are well documented approaches for using Azure Logic Apps and Azure Automation that you can then orchastrate wit Azure Data Factory.
+This approach however leverages the Azure Analysis Services APIs for <a href="https://docs.microsoft.com/en-us/azure/analysis-services/analysis-services-async-refresh">asynchronous refresh</a> and Azure Data Factory pipeline activies to perform tabular model refreshes natively inside Azure Data Factory.

 ## Prerequisites